Emmotes/ic_spoilers/docs/premium.md

 > Power up Jarlaxle to push your formations further and faster!

-<span style="font-size:1.2em;">ⓘ</span> *Note: This pack has some signatures of a platform giveaway - being hidden in the store - but it also has elements that would suggest they aren't (like multiple platform category ids).
+<span style="font-size:1.2em;">ⓘ</span> *Note: This pack has some signatures of a platform giveaway - being hidden in the store - but it also has elements that would suggest it isn't (like multiple platform category ids).
 So I'm not sure what's up with it.*

 Contents: